Nuclear Power in Pakistan

 This appendix is based on paper by Michael Wilson, 1995, The Nuclear Future: Asia and Australia and the 1995 Conference on Non-Proliferation, publ. by Griffith University.
 Used with author's permission.

-Pakistan (along with India and Israel) was originally a "threshold" country in terms of the international non-proliferation regime, possessing, or quickly capable of assembling one or more nuclear weapons.
+Pakistan (along with India and Israel) was originally a "threshold" country in terms of the international non-proliferation regime (see page on Safeguards to Prevent Nuclear Proliferation), possessing, or quickly capable of assembling one or more nuclear weapons.
 Their nuclear weapons capability at the technological level was recognised (all have research reactors at least) along with their military ambitions.
 Then in 1998 India and Pakistan's military capability became more overt.
 All three remained outside the 1970 Nuclear Non-Proliferation Treaty (NPT), which 186 nations have now signed.
 This led to their being largely excluded from trade in nuclear plant or materials, except for safety-related devices for a few safeguarded facilities.

 Relations between Pakistan and India are tense and hostile, and the risks of nuclear conflict between them have long been considered quite high.